 (Medicare also offers an online database to compare nursing home facilities.)

 2. Accident Statistics

 The CDC has compiled numerous research studies into the risk of slip and fall accidents and falling injuries in American nursing homes.
-Unbelievably, the CDC research reports reveal that as many as 75% of nursing home residents will fall each year and sustain some sort of injury.
+Unbelievably, the CDC research reports reveal that large number of nursing home residents will fall each year and sustain some sort of injury.